Hesperocyparis stephensonii: Description

-Cupressus stephensonii may attain heights of 10 to 16 m.
+Hesperocyparis stephensonii may attain heights of 10 to 16 m.
 It usually forms a spreading tree with a central leader, only slightly taller than it is wide.

 The tree's female cones are about 10 mm in diameter, while cone scales are normally 6–8 mm.
 Often, but not always, they have conspicuous umbos 3–4 mm, which are high and conical.
 There are normally 100-125 seeds per cone, not at all glaucous.
 3-4 cotyledons are usually present.
-It is the only cypress species in California to release pollen in the summertime.
+It is the only western cypress species in California to release pollen in the summertime.

-Taxonomy variations
+Taxonomy

-The more recent classification name Hesperocyparis stephensonii has been used by botanists of the United States Department of Agriculture, the University and Jepson Herbaria, and the California Native Plant Society since 2010.
-Hesperocyparis is a genus of New World species formerly in Cupressus, now a genus of Old World species.